Undergraduate Physics Research

 PRIZM High Impedance Antenna

 Below are some pictures that show the actual antenna and a few of the antennas that I have modeled using FEKO electromagnetic software.
-For more technical details on my project, there is a poster that I completed in the Spring of 2017 that I link to here and a poster that I completed in the Spring of 2018 that's linked to here.
+For more technical details on my project, there is a poster that I completed in the Spring of 2017 that I link to

 21 cm volcano smoke antenna.